DiligentGraphics/DiligentSamples/Tutorials/Tutorial01_HelloTriangle/readme.md

 pDevice->CreatePipelineState(PSODesc, &m_pPSO);
 ```

-The pipeline state keeps references to the shader objects, so the app does not need to keep references
+The pipeline state keeps references to the shader objects, so the app does not need to keep the references
 unless it wants to use them.

 ## Rendering

 All rendering commands in Diligent Engine go through device contexts that are very
 similar to D3D11 device contexts.
+There is immediate context that directly
+executes commands and deferred contexts.
+Deferred contexts are intended to record command
+lists that can later be executed by the immediate context.

 Before rendering anything on the screen we want to clear it:

 ```cpp
 const float ClearColor[] = {  0.350f,  0.350f,  0.350f, 1.0f };